-ASHA's Envisioned Future: 2030
+ASHA's Envisioned Future: 2025

-An Interprofessional Education (IPE) approach to training and educating new professionals has resulted in access to a broader supply of qualified faculty to meet the teaching, scholarly, research, and technological needs of academic programs as they strive to enhance the scientific base of the discipline and educate enough qualified speech-language pathologists and audiologists to meet consumer needs.
+An Interprofessional Education (IPE) approach to training and educating new professionals has resulted in access to a broader supply of qualified faculty to meet the teaching, scholarly research, and technological needs of academic programs as they strive to enhance the scientific base of the discipline and educate qualified speech-language pathologists and audiologists to meet consumer needs.
 Members engage in interprofessional collaborative practice.

-ASHA is recognized as the premier scientific and professional organization providing programs, services, and products for audiologists, speech-language pathologists, and speech, language, and hearing scientists, as well as affiliate groups.
-ASHA is the association of choice in communication sciences and disorders.
+ASHA provides recognized value to its members and affiliates.
 As a result of ASHA's efforts in advocacy, the public recognizes speech-language pathologists and audiologists by their titles, and understands and respects them for the vital role they play in the prevention, evaluation, diagnosis, and treatment of disorders and the generation and dissemination of scholarship related to these services.